Tunneling effect of fermions in silicene through potential barrier: Transmission

-The angular distribution of transmittance $T(\phi)$ can then be obtained by varying the incident angle $\phi $ and fixing the energy to investigate their effect on the transmission profile, as shown in Fig. \ref{fig5}.
-For comparison, transmission probabilities for different barrier widths $L=50$ nm, $100$ nm, $150$ nm, and $200$ nm are depicted.
-The evolution of the transmission spectrum clearly distinguishes two transport modes based on $ E $: one for Figs. \ref{fig5}(a,c) with $-\Delta _{so}<E<V_{0}+\Delta _{so}$ and the other for Fig. \ref{fig5}d with $E>V_{0}+\Delta _{so}$.
+{The angular dependence of transmittance $T$ is plotted in Fig. \ref{fig5} by varying the incident angle $\phi $ and fixing the energy $E$.} For comparison, transmission probabilities for different barrier widths $L=50$ nm, $100$ nm, $150$ nm, and $200$ nm are depicted.
+The evolution of the transmission spectrum clearly distinguishes two transport modes based on the energy $ E $: one for Figs. \ref{fig5}(a,c) with $-\Delta _{so}<E<V_{0}+\Delta _{so}$ and the other for Fig. \ref{fig5}d with $E>V_{0}+\Delta _{so}$.
 All the figures show that at the normal incidence $\phi =0$, the transmission for both transport schemes approaches unity.
-As a result, the barrier is completely transparent, which can be explained as a manifestation of perfect tunneling when the incident wave vector is normal to the interface.
-Moreover, when the incident angle $\phi $ increases, $T(\phi )$ tends to decrease more or less steeply.
-Figs. \ref{fig5}(a,b) show that transmission is allowed over the entire range of incident angle $\left( -1.5\leqslant \phi \leqslant 1.5\right) $, whereas Fig. \ref{fig5}c shows that transmission is limited below the lower critical angle and above the upper critical angle, which depends on barrier width.
-Beyond the critical angle, evanescent waves dominate, transmission is essentially nonexistent.
-However, as shown in Fig.\ref{fig5}d, there are noticeable transmission resonances at certain incident angles where $T(\phi)$ tends to unity.
-We investigated how the barrier width $L$ affected the transmission and discovered that as $L$ increases, $T(\phi)$ shrinks symmetrically in the $\phi$-space.
+Then, the barrier is completely transparent, which is a manifestation of perfect tunneling when the incident wave vector is normal to the interface.
+Moreover, when the incident angle $\phi $ increases, $T$ tends to decrease more or less steeply.
+Figs. \ref{fig5}(a,b) show that transmission is allowed over the entire range of incident angle $\left( -1.5\leqslant \phi \leqslant 1.5\right) $, whereas Fig. \ref{fig5}c shows that transmission is limited below the lower critical angle and above the upper critical angle, which depends on barrier width $L$.
+Beyond the critical angle, evanescent waves dominate, and transmission is essentially nonexistent.
+However, as shown in Fig. \ref{fig5}d, there are noticeable transmission resonances at certain incident angles where $T$ tends to unity. {Additionally, we discover} that as $L$ increases, $T$ shrinks symmetrically in the $\phi$-space.
 The resonances described in \eqref{18} begin to appear when $ L $ is large enough.